 The Word of Scripture is the word of someone I love.
 I remind myself of that today as I read the lectionary gospel text, Mark 3:20-35.

-For me, the 15 verses are quite long to practice the classic discipline of lectio divina—the meditative reading and re-reading of Scripture that comes from the monastic tradition.
-So I read through the text once, then settle on just the first 8 verses.
+For me, the fifteen verses are quite long to practice the classic discipline of lectio divina—the meditative reading and re-reading of Scripture that comes from the monastic tradition.
+So I read through the text once, then settle on just the first eight verses.
 Even these seem difficult to me.
 What can God possibly say to me in these words about Satan, demons, and kingdom?
 They come from another culture, from another time, very different from my life today.

 To answer them, Jesus replies with a parable that Satan’s house could not be divided against itself.
 Hmm, I imagine that parable must have made more sense back then!
 But I think it means since Jesus is actively healing and casting out demons and returning people to health and wholeness—since he is actively working against Satan in these ways—he cannot be possessed by a demon.
 I read the text again, and reflect on the image of the divided house.

 Lord, heal the divisions in our world and in my own heart.
 Grant me wisdom to hold on to what is good and to leave behind those things I need to leave behind.
 Bring the fragments of my life together, and make me whole.

-Your turn: In its simplest form, lectio divina begins with a moment of silence, then a reflective reading of Scripture once, twice, three times, listening for God’s voice.
+Writing/Reflection Prompt: In its simplest form, lectio divina begins with a moment of silence, then a reflective reading of Scripture once, twice, three times, listening for God’s voice.
 What word or phrase draws your attention?
 How does it apply to your own life and circumstances?
 Try it yourself with the lectionary psalm for this week, Psalm 138.